Actindo-AG/Documentation/Magento2/UserInterface/01_Connections.md

 - [Save]
     Click this button to save any changes made.

-- *Select Magento 2 tax class for Core1 "tax class"*
+- *Select Magento 2 tax class for Core1 tax class*
-    Click the drop-down list and select the applicable Magento tax class.
+    Click the drop-down list and select the applicable Magento 2 tax class.
 All tax classes available in Magento 2 are displayed in the list.

 ### Global default language for Magento 2